Academic vs Community vs Private Practice: What’s Better for Doctors?

 As an academic physician, your responsibilities extend beyond seeing patients.
 Another major part of the job is teaching students and residents.
 Some of your time is also reserved for administrative tasks, especially if you’re involved in a committee or take on a role as a director or chair.

-If you’re interested in research, you may have protected time for your studies, but this depends on your career goals and agreement with the university.
-Some academic physicians realize they prefer research over seeing patients and ask for more protected time for their projects.
+If you’re interested in research, you may have protected time for your studies, but this depends on your career goals and the university’s agreement.
+Some academic physicians realize they prefer research to patient care and ask for more protected time for their projects.

 If you’re employed in a community hospital, most of your time will be spent on clinical work since there’s less teaching and research involved.
 Even if you decide to work on a committee or take on another administrative role, the majority of your work still revolves around seeing patients.